Policy

 8.

-employees other than the owner (including S-Corp, LLC, C-Corp).
+ICORP with no employees other than the owner (including S-Corp, LLC,

 a.

-incorporated dentist plans to work alone until such time that his practice
+A recently incorporated dentist plans to work alone until such time that

-requires the services of an assistant.
-The dentist wants to be covered for
+his practice requires the services of an assistant.
+The dentist desires

-workers’ compensation.
-He completes and submits a U-3 to establish coverage in
+coverage for workers' compensation.
+He completes and submits a U-3 to establish

-preparation for the practice to open.
-The dentist selects elective coverage on
+coverage in preparation for the practice to open.
+The dentist selects elective

-the U-3 application.
-Elective coverage is actively maintained with timely
+coverage on the U-3 application.
+Elective coverage is actively maintained with

-estimated premium payments.
-Estimated premium is based on minimum
+timely estimated premium payments.
+Estimated premium is based on minimum and

 b.

-now required to report his earnings, subject to the minimum
+the corporation.
+The dentist is now required to report his earnings, subject to

-of the employee to BWC.
+of the assistant to BWC.
 Because of this status change, the dentist must notify

 BWC and cancel elective coverage.